jsteigs642/dart/README.md

 ###### subscription
 A subscription is a stateful listing of dataset files on S3.
 Unprocessed subscription elements are considered "unconsumed".
 When an engine provides an action with an action type name of "consume_subscription", dart will assign unconsumed subscription elements to that action at run time.
-Engine's can request these subscription elements through an API call.
+Engines can request these subscription elements through a REST api call.

 ###### trigger
 A trigger initiates a workflow.
 There are several types of triggers available: